Kolomona/AI-Agent-Full-Stack-Development-Guide/ROLE_SPECIFIC_GUIDES.md

 You are the Frontend AI Agent for this project.

 ## Project Workflow
+- Refer to @UI_UX_SPECIFICATION.md for design guidance and component specifications
 - Refer to @API_CONTRACT.md for all endpoints and data models
 - Refer to @TestingStrategy.md for comprehensive testing guidelines, examples, and best practices
 - Routine progress and technical details should be tracked in @FrontEndStatus.md